 One of the big differences between the Hit Parades of the 1940s and the Charts of the 21st century is that of Songs and Records.
 Today’s Charts are based on sales of individual Records (CD, Vinyl, physical or download sales) and sometimes list more than one track; occasionally, more than one version of a song is charting, and is listed separately.
 Prior to the Rock ‘n’ Roll era, and in the early days of Top 40, most Hit Parade entries were of Songs, and the lists were compiled from sales of sheet music as well as records, plus other factors such as public requests and (perhaps) the opinions of radio stations’ personnel!

 There is not a lot of statistical information available on popularity of music in Australia prior to 1940, so this is probably as far back as I shall be able to go!

-There has been a lot of demand for updated chart information following the publication of AUSTRALIAN CHART BOOK 1970-1992.
-Seventeen years on, I have now published AUSTRALIAN CHART BOOK 1993-2009 which was published in 2010.
-This replaces the previously published AUSTRALIAN CHART BOOK 1993-2005.
+There has been a lot of demand for up-dated chart information following the publication of AUSTRALIAN CHART BOOK 1970-1992.
+Thirteen years on, I have now published AUSTRALIAN CHART BOOK 1993-2005.

 Charts used for this book are from "Australian Music Report", which continued publishing weekly top 100 charts till the end of 1998, when it ceased publication.
 Since the beginning of 1999, I have continued compiling, but not publishing, weekly charts; singles have continued as a top 100, while albums have been top 50 lists.

-At the time of writing (June 2010), I am continuing to compile weekly charts for use in future books.
+The beat goes onů At the time of writing (September 2007), I am continuing to compile weekly charts for use in future books.
 But, there will be changes!
 With far fewer singles being released in physical formats, there is an increasing emphasis on downloads, and these sales now form an important component of the Australian charts.
 Meanwhile, enjoy the charts, enjoy the books, and enjoy the music.